Cancun Crime in 2026: Dangerous Areas, Cartels, and What Changed This Year

 The good news is that there are many ways to protect yourself from petty theft.
 Try to never carry too much cash with you, and never flaunt it when taking out your wallet.

-And remember to always pay attention to your belongings.
+And remember to always keep an eye on your belongings.

 Remember to lock your car, and do not leave valuables unattended on the beach or in restaurants.
-Thieves are always looking for easy targets, to stay alert and you should not have any problems.
+Thieves are always looking for easy targets, so stay alert, and you should not have any problems.

 💸 Money Scam

-Even the increased police and National Guard presence cannot stop scam artists from trying to rip people off.
+Even with the increased police and National Guard presence, scam artists still try to rip people off.

 Most scam artists have practiced their scam over and over, and have tricks for cheating innocent people out of their money.